 To check the continuity of the fuses, first disconnect the panel power.
 Remove each fuse and measure its resistance using an ohmmeter.
 A blown fuse will read as an open circuit (infinitely high resistance).
-If a fuse is blown, replace it with another identical 3A, fast-acting fuse.
+If a fuse is blown, replace it with another identical 1A fuse.